Skip to main content

 Associate Program Director

-Dr. Zwemer is a pediatric hospitalist at the NC Children’s Hospital.
-He completed his undergraduate work at Princeton University, received his MD from Harvard Medical School, and completed residency and Chief Residency at Boston Children’s Hospital.
-Dr. Zwemer joined the UNC faculty in 2015.
-In his role as APD, he serves as a class advisor, oversees the handoff curriculum, and organizes an annual resident bowling competition complete with trophies (note: he is not good at bowling).
-In his free time, Dr. Zwemer is a self-proclaimed book nerd, tries to pretend he’s in shape by attending Orangetheory fitness classes, and is currently learning to play the ukulele.
-He and his wife Lillian are the proud parents to a daughter and a son.
+Dr. Zwemer is a pediatric hospitalist at NC Children’s Hospital, where he combines clinical excellence with a love for teaching and mentorship.
+He completed his undergraduate studies at Princeton University, earned his MD from Harvard Medical School, and completed both residency and Chief Residency at Boston Children’s Hospital.
+He joined the UNC faculty in 2015 and has been a key part of the residency program ever since.
+As Associate Program Director, Dr. Zwemer works closely with residents who are facing challenges, offering guidance, encouragement, and personalized support.
+Outside of work, Dr. Zwemer is a self-proclaimed book nerd, a regular at Orangetheory fitness classes (where he “pretends to be in shape”), and is currently learning to play the ukulele.
+He and his wife, Lillian, are the proud parents of two children who keep life joyful and full of surprises.